cysouw/diathesis/review/reviewLSP.md

 > done

 - p.
-65 3.33b In this case, the infinitive is nominalized and you are dealing with a clear instance of a German Funktionsverbgefüge.
+65 3.33b In this case, the infinitive is nominalized and you are dealing with a clear instance of a German Funktions­verb­gefüge.

 > I  completely agree that this construction is on the boundary to nominal constructions.
 This construction is from the last chapter of the book.
-Originally, I had planned to add more chapters on *Funktionsverbgefüge* with derived verbs.
+Originally, I had planned to add more chapters on *Funktions­verb­gefüge* with derived verbs.
 In the end I decided to stop with constructions that have infinitives.
 Maybe I'll add more chapters in the future.
 However, given my current delimitations, this construction is in, while others are not discussed.

 - p.
 65 3.34c The preposition am is possible, cf. Er hat einen Tropfen am Mund hängen.
 So, the last sentence preceding the example is wrong.
 The reason that 3.34c does not allow am is that the contraction is not possible in case of feminine articles and an, also something like an’r Nase is ok in spoken German.